atn-ly/atn-ly/README.md

 ### Hi, my name is Tam Ly! 👋

-- 📘 I'm a Mathematics major, Quantitative Biology major, and Statistics minor student at the University of Toronto.
+- 📘 I'm an undergraduate student at the University of Toronto pursuing a Double Major in Mathematics and Quantitative Biology, as well as a Minor in Statistics.
-- 🌱 I'm interested in applying quantitative methods to answer biological questions.
+- 🌱 I'm interested in developing and applying mathematical and statistical models to address issues in public health.
-- 😄 Outside of school I enjoy reading and writing, listening to music and playing the piano, and watching movies.